mahmudul007/monorepo_typescrip/README.md

 then package.json will create into packages1 directory

-# alternative good approach for this for @projectname
+# alternative good approach for this use @projectname

 Scoping helps you avoid any confusion with existing packages.
 In order to use scoping, when calling